a contract binding one party into the service of another

 intend to make myself necessary to the Derby family, while learning how the upper class lives.

-a distinctive but intangible quality surrounding a person or thing
+distinctive but intangible quality around a person or thing

 Its red-gabled roof, nestled between two huge stone chimneys, also carried an